 Justice Affleck explained the approximate “upper limit” for non-pecuniary damages in B.C. law is $350,000.
 Given the severity of the plaintiff’s injuries here, the judge decided an award close to that limit was appropriate.

 Cases like this illustrate the importance of holding negligent motorists responsible for the damages they inflict on innocent pedestrians and their families.
-If you have been injured in an accident and need advice from an experienced Vancouver personal injury lawyer, call Preszler Law today to schedule a free, no-obligation consultation.
+If you have been injured in an accident and need advice from an experienced Vancouver personal injury lawyer, call Preszler Injury Lawyers today to schedule a free, no-obligation consultation.